Autodesk/arnold-usd/docs/building.md

 | Boost | 1.55 (Linux), 1.61 (Mac, Windows VS 2015), 1.65.1 (Windows VS 2017) or 1.66.0 (VFX platform) | x |
 | TBB | 4.4 Update 6 or 2018 (VFX platform) | |

+## Windows 10 builds

+Newer releases of Windows 10 ship with a set of app shortcuts that open the Microsoft Store to install Python 3 instead of executing the python interpreter available in the path.
+This feature breaks the supplied abuild script.
+To disable this, open the `Settings` app, and search for `Manage app execution aliases`.
+On this page turn off any shortcut related to python.

-# Configuring build
+# Building

-Builds can be configured by either creating a `custom.py` file in the root of the cloned repository, or pass the build flags directly.
-The notable options are the following.
+Builds can be configured by either creating a `custom.py` file in the root of the cloned repository, or by passing the build flags to the `abuild` script.
+Once the configuration is set, use the `abuild` script to build the project and `abuild install` to install the project.
+Using `-j` when executing `abuild` instructs `SCons` to use multiple cores.
+For example: `abuild -j 8 install` will use 8 cores to build the project.

+For example `custom.py` files see below.

 ## Configuring Build
 - MODE: Sets the compilation mode, `opt` for optimized builds, `debug` for debug builds, and `profile` for optimized builds with debug information for profiling.